 Watch children closely as they eat to make sure they are not eating too quickly and avoid choking hazards before they happen.

 4. Government Requirements

-Incorporate foods that have a variety of textures, shapes and colors into your meal plan.
+Incorporate foods that have a variety of textures, shapes and colors into your food purchasing, careful menu planning and food preparation process.
 For example, chop, cube, grate or mash vegetables to encourage children to try a new food.
-Create a 3 or 4 week rotation of daycare menu ideas to avoid repetition, introducing at least one new food each week.
+Make fruit juice by blending different fruits together.
+Create a 3 or 4 week rotation of daycare menu ideas or a cycle menu to avoid repetition, introducing at least one new food each week.